 No more having to pay double share even if you arrive as one.
-I stayed at a Bright Single Room at Sunroute Plaza Shinjuku Hotel, and really enjoyed my stay.
+I stayed at a Bright Single Room at Sunroute Plaza Shinjuku Hotel, and really enjoyed my stay (review in this post).
 For females, some hotels even have female-only floors.
 Talk about safety and thoughtfulness, Tokyo has you covered.

 12. There are clean and modern toilets everywhere!

 13. Because ONSEN.

 On hindsight, it’s probably more comfortable to experience onsen as a solo traveller, than the double stress of seeing your friend naked + dealing with your friend seeing you naked 😉 If you’re clueless about onsen, fret not, for I have a guide on how to use the onsen!
 If you’ve never tried onsen, you’re missing out!

 14. Tokyo has seasons and sceneries perfect for your selfies.